 Families looking to nurture the mental health of a child might be interested in speaking with the child and youth behavioral military and family life counselors through the Military and Family Life Counseling Program.
 MFLCs are trained counselors who can help manage issues such as moving preparations, grief, or stress.
 All conversations are confidential, dissolving any threat that the issues will impact the service member’s career.

-Use this locator tool to find your installation and pertinent information regarding its counseling programs.
+Use this locator tool to find these mental health resources on the installation near you as well as pertinent information regarding its counseling programs.

 Each branch has a Family Advocacy Program (FAP) committed to preventing abuse in the military community.
 The FAP is dedicated to not just assisting families through programs like the New Parent Support Program, but also serving military families affected by abusive behavior.